PALs = Peer Advising Liaisons

 - Reading your Advisement Report

-- Making an appointment with your academic advisor.
+- Scheduling an appointment with your academic advisor

 “It is always easy to talk to the PALs which doesn’t make me nervous to schedule an appointment when I don’t know what I am doing.”